 Medical test and Emirates ID Registration

-Medical fitness test comprise of chest X-ray and blood test for any infectious disease.
+Medical fitness test comprises of chest X-ray and a blood test for any infectious disease.
 The results of these tests are available after 3 working days.

 In the next step, you will apply for an Emirates ID card.
 This card is necessary for important things like opening bank accounts, signing tenancy agreements and taking out contracts for mobile phones.
-Personal visit to an official ID authority is mandatory in this case due to the requirement of capturing biometric details (fingerprints and eye scan).
+A personal visit to an official ID authority is mandatory in this case due to the requirement of capturing biometric details (fingerprints and eye scans).

 Visa for Dependents

-You can easily understand with above detail that the visa process for Dubai free zone is not a simple one at all.
+You can easily understand with the above detail that the visa process for Dubai free zone is not a simple one at all.
 It needs various types of registrations and only someone with complete information and experience can handle the whole process conveniently.
-To achieve this, you can contact Riz & Mona Consultancy as we are in this field for past several years and we have large number of satisfied clients to prove our success.
-For more queries and assistance, you can dial WhatsApp # 971-56-9971225 or send email at [email protected]
+To achieve this, you can contact Riz & Mona Consultancy as we are in this field for the past several years and we have a large number of satisfied clients to prove our success.
+For more queries and assistance, you can dial WhatsApp # 971-54-5821012 or send an email at firstname.lastname@example.org.